jwitcher3/jwitcher3/README.md

   A lightweight dashboard that scrapes Google Trends sneaker/fashion data to surface what's hot or not each week.

 - 📊 Franchise & Buyer Analytics (coming soon)
-  Transactional dashboards for buyer behavior, loyalty impact, and product trends across Nike and adidas workstreams.
+  Transactional dashboards for buyer behavior, loyalty impact, and product trends across multiple workstreams.

 ## 📊 GitHub Stats & Badges